 But don’t sweat it, it’s super easy to make, healthy and incredibly delicious.
 You can top with chopped green onion, cracked pepper, and a little coconut cream and you have a beautiful, festive presentation.

-2 large leeks, root and tough dark green tops removed, cleaned and medium chopped
+- 2 Large leeks, tough dark green tops removed, chopped

-1 large head of cauliflower, cleaned, leaves removed and cut into 2-inch florets
+- 1 large head of cauliflower, cut into 2-inch florets

 - 4 cups vegetable stock or enough to cover all your ingredients